- Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 Things to notice and their significance in a series of caves at Udayagiri cave complex

-The only luxury I notice in these caves is the slightly raised floor towards the rear to give the comfort of a pillow.
-Even that might not be for a comfort but to avoid any accumulation of rain water in the cells.
+The only luxury I observe in these caves is the slightly elevated floor at the back, serving as a makeshift pillow.
+However, this feature may not be for comfort but rather to prevent rainwater from accumulating in the cells.

 Cave-1 – Rani Gumpha at Udayagiri cave complex, Odisha

-Gentleman – This two storey cave complex is the largest and is among the best preserved one.
-It is also known as Rani’s Naur, Queen’s Palace and as the placard suggests Rani Gumpha.
+Gentleman – This two-story cave complex is the largest and among the best-preserved ones.
+It is also known as Rani’s Nur, Queen’s Palace, and as the placard indicates, Rani Gumpha.
+This cave is the finest and the most interesting cave in the Udayagiri Hill.
+It owes its popularity more to its sculptures than to its architecture.

-This double-storey monastery consists of a large rectangular courtyard with cells on three sides, the fourth and the south-eastern side is open.
+This double-Storey monastery consists of a large rectangular courtyard with cells on three sides, and the fourth side is open.
 The original design included a rail or a small wall with an entrance gate in the middle.

-The ceiling over the veranda in front of the lower floor is slightly arched with a rise of about six inches in the center.
+The ceiling over the verandah in front of the lower floor has a slight arch with a rise of about six inches in the center.
 This gives strength to the roof and also prevent any leakage in the center.

-The whole surface is cut smooth and there are no ribs, beams or rafters indicating that the architects did not imitate the wooden model.
+The whole surface is smooth and there are no ribs, beams or rafters.
+It indicates that the architects did not imitate the wooden model.
 And this is true about all the caves in Udayagiri.
 On the contrary there are striking similarities with the arched convex ceilings of mud huts of Eastern India.

-The veranda roofs are supported by non-functional architraves and rested on pillars, similar to bamboo or wooden posts of a hut.
+The non-functional architraves and pillars support the Verandah roof, similar to bamboo or wooden posts of a hut.

 The acoustics of Rani Gumfa, Udayagiri cave complex